 Here is the ultimate recipe to build a solid SEO sales forecast:

-Let’s illustrate the above forecasting process with a step-by-step example.
+Let’s illustrate the above sales and SEO forecasting process with a step-by-step example.

 Niche: Salesforce consulting (very heavy B2B!)